DominiqueMakowski/publications/README.md

 ## Collaboration Network

-The data is retrieved from the Google Scholar co-author list, thus not 100% accurate (e.g., co-authors without a scholar profile are not listed).
+The data is retrieved from the Google Scholar co-author list (that one must update ***manually*** on its scholar profile by clicking the `+` button and accept the suggestions), thus not 100% accurate (e.g., co-authors without a scholar profile are not listed).

 <img src="img/network-1.png" style="display: block; margin: auto;" />